selimnairb/EcohydroLib/README.txt

 -----------------
-To download NCDC Global Historical Climatology Network (GHCN) dataset for daily climate data, you must first create the spatialite database that EcohydrologyWorkflowLib uses to find climate stations using spatial queries.
+To download NCDC Global Historical Climatology Network (GHCN) dataset for daily climate data, you must first create the spatialite database that EcohydroLib uses to find climate stations using spatial queries.
 This database is created using bin/GHCNDSetup/GHCNDSetup.py.
 The output from the script will be a spatialite database.
 Make sure to edit your configuration file and